ultimatemember/ultimatemember/readme.txt

 = 1.3.34: December 15, 2015 =

+* New: new privacy option for fields: allow profile owner & specific roles to view the field
 * Fixed: wrong php syntax in admin notice

 = 1.3.33: December 15, 2015 =